jcarenza/allisoncarenza/src/posts/2014-goals.md

 ---
-title: '2014 Goals'
+title: "2014 Goals"
-description: '<p>This holiday season came and went in a flash!
-Jon and I went to a ton of holiday parties, we [&hellip;]</p>
+description: "This holiday season came and went in a flash!
+Jon and I went to a ton of holiday parties, we "
-'
-publishDate: 'Jan 1, 2014'
+publishDate: "Jan 1, 2014"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/xmas.jpg'
+heroImage: "/media/xmas.jpg"
-alt: '2014 Goals'
+alt: "2014 Goals"
-slug: '2014-goals'
+slug: "2014-goals"
-category: ['About Allison']
+category: ["About Allison"]
 tags: []
 ---